 Sleep apnea is another issue that can zap your energy.
 It disrupts normal sleep patterns and may even compromise your breathing and oxygen intake.
 Spells of not breathing during the night and/or incessant snoring can make you wake up feeling exhausted.

-6- Not getting enough exercise is also responsible for lethargy and fatigue.
+Not getting enough exercise can cause lethargy and fatigue.
 This may sound counter-intuitive, but your body needs to generate energy to make energy.

 I learned this lesson the hard way.
 Years ago I gave up my lunch time exercise routine to make more time for my studies and responsibilities.
 Big mistake.
 I found myself asking, "Why am I always tired?"
 Really tired.
-When I made the link to no exercise I went back to the gym.
-In no time I had more energy, was less stressed, and felt better.
+When I made the connection to my skipped exercise routine, I went back to the gym.
+Within days I had more energy and felt less stressed.
 Lesson learned.

-Stimulants can give you an energy boost, but overusing them may backfire and over time leave you feeling wiped out over time.
+Stimulants can give you an energy boost, but overusing them may backfire and leave you feeling wiped out over time.
 This is because stimulants don't give you energy, they make your adrenal glands work harder and draw on your limited energy reserves.
 If you are filling your coffee cup throughout the day or you reaching for energy drinks, this may explain why you are always tired.
-Sure you get a boost for a while, but at a steep price to your already overworked exhausted adrenal glands and nervous system.
+Sure. you get a quick boost, but at a steep price to your already overworked exhausted adrenal glands and nervous system.

-8-Undiagnosed health problems such as anemia, cancer, heart disease, thyroid problems, digestive problems, and silent infections are a few possible medical reasons why you are always tired.
+Health problems such as anemia, cancer, heart disease, thyroid problems, digestive problems, and silent infections are a few possible medical reasons why you are always tired.
 Certain medications may also make you feel tired.

 If after honestly appraising your lifestyle and health habits, you still have unexplained mental or physical exhaustion lasting a week or more, please see your medical provider.
 You may have an undiagnosed health condition that is behind your fatigue.